Thomas-Fulton/library-of-tabs/README.md

 projects/ used like ~/projects, but without any subfolders.
 This way lists relevant to other projects, eg. Pank-Differential-Expression.txt, can be seen.

+ - aGeneral-\*
+   - Tab groups that are of general use, even if project-specific
+ - aTODO
+   - Tab groups relating to mini-projects / tasks like customising workstation setup